 - City and county governments

 - Major business groups, advocacy groups and many others

 Get current data on Bay Area’s buses, trains, ferries, light-rail, cable cars and streetcars.
 Visit our interactive website, Vital Signs.

 Our transit network is more fully developed than those in many other major metro areas.

-We invest more in maintenance and operation of existing services than on construction of new transit projects.
+We invest more in the maintenance, operation and modernization of existing services than on construction of new transit projects.

 The Bay Area is expected to spend $173 billion over the next 25 years to maintain existing transit systems and just $21 billion on transit expansion.